-Xfinity and AT&T are both best in their own ways.
-According to consumers all across the USA, AT&T always makes customer service their priority.
-As for Xfinity’s customer service, all the bad thing you may have heard is the stuff of the legends.
-Xfinity is much better than you may have thought it to be.
 Both AT&T and Xfinity are stepping into fiber markets and both of them are just taking their first steps.
 The cable DSL line is the second fast Internet present that is most widely used.
-As for the better technology, AT&T Internet is one step ahead as they already have their own fiber connection in the market.
-Xfinity is till growing its infrastructure.
+As for better technology, AT&T Internet is one step ahead as they already have their own fiber connection in the market.
+Xfinity is still growing its infrastructure.
 Let’s compare and see which one is the best provider between Xfinity vs AT&T.

 Xfinity Vs AT&T: Pricing & Plans?

 Both companies have their own set of plans and pricing.
-Once compared face to face, you can see the difference.
+Once compared face-to-face, you can see the difference.

 Xfinity Internet Plans: